-There are certain issues regarding rv etiquette that we RVers need to keep in mind when camped, whether in a state park, national park, private RV park, or even boondocking in the desert or overnighting in a Wal-Mart parking lot.
+There are certain issues regarding rv etiquette that we RVers need to keep in mind when camped, whether in a state park, national park, private RV park, even boondocking in the desert or overnighting in a Wal-Mart parking lot.
 Wherever your adventures may take you, remember that trailers and motor homes are not as well insulated from noise as stick-built houses, and rigs are often parked close together.
 Your campsite is your mini-home, with a mini-yard.
 There is a need for special consideration in these circumstances.

 • Avoid walking through occupied campsites.

 • Be considerate with the noise level of your stereo, TV, parties, etc.